a ppr oc he x Réseau Lux #1

 The exhibition is accompanied by the book "L'Arbre-machine - un monde en mue", recently published by Éditions Loco, 2024.

-This proposal is a conversation in continuity with the exhibition "Décoller, Atterrir" presented until 1 December at the Château de Tours, and in echoes of the exhibition "UNIQUE, Beyond Photography" at the Hangar in Brussels (2024).
+This proposal is a conversation in continuity with the exhibition "Décoller, Atterrir" presented in 2024 at the Château de Tours, and in echoes of the exhibition "UNIQUE, Beyond Photography" at the Hangar in Brussels (2024).

 In collaboration with : Hangar, Musée et Château de Tours, Musée Nicéphore Niépce, Interface, Picto.